zwave-js/zwave-js-ui/README.md

 > A: Why when I add a value to Gateway values table I don't see all my devices?

 **B: When adding values to the gateway values table it shows JUST ONE DEVICE FOR EACH TYPE.
-This is to make it easier and faster to setup your network as if you have a network with lot devices (light, light dimmers for example) you just need to add the values you want to bridge to mqtt (for a light it will always be just the switch to turn it on/off for exmple without all configuration values) and it will bridge those values for all the devices of that type (without configure the values one by one).**
+This is to make it easier and faster to setup your network as if you have a network with lot devices (light, light dimmers for example) you just need to add the values you want to bridge to mqtt (for a light it will always be just the switch to turn it on/off for example without all configuration values) and it will bridge those values for all the devices of that type (without configure the values one by one).**

 > A: My device is X and has been discovered as Y, why?

 **B: Hass Discovery is not easy, zwave have many different devices with different values.
-To try to understand how to discover a specific value I have used** [this](https://github.com/zwave-js/open-zwave/blob/master/config/Localization.xml) **file that shows what kind of value is expeted based on value class and index.
-Unfortunally not all devices respect this specifications so for those cases I have created Hass Devices table where you can manually fix the discovery payload and than save it to make it persistent.
+To try to understand how to discover a specific value I have used** [this](https://github.com/zwave-js/open-zwave/blob/master/config/Localization.xml) **file that shows what kind of value is expected based on value class and index.
+Unfortunately not all devices respect this specifications so for those cases I have created Hass Devices table where you can manually fix the discovery payload and than save it to make it persistent.
 I have also created a file** `/hass/devices.js` **where I place all devices specific values configuration, your contribution is needed there, so submit a PR with your files specification to help it grow.**

 ## :pray: Thanks